Knowledge · DIFC family office

 If you asked your US GP what they would write about the family in one sentence, what would it say?
 Is the sentence on your holding-brand site?

-Stage one: diagnose the holding-brand bottleneck.
-Read the holding-brand site, the operating-business surfaces, and the US-facing materials.
+Stage one: evaluation the holding-brand bottleneck.
+Evaluate the holding-brand site, the operating-business pages and sales materials, and the US-facing materials.
 Identify the co-investment, governance, and term-posture gaps.

 Stage two: correct the signal.
 Named US co-investment narrative.
 US LP references.
 US governance disclosure.
 US-domiciled service providers surfaced.
 US-legible documentation posture.

 Stage three: rebuild the materials.
-Holding-brand site, family-office capability set, operating-business US-facing surfaces, US bios, US co-investment case studies, US LP references, US-facing principal page.
+Holding-brand site, family-office capability set, operating-business US website, deck, and sales materials, US bios, US co-investment case studies, US LP references, US-facing owner page.

-This work runs inside a Market Entry Sprint (six to ten weeks, one US allocation category), a Cross-Border Build (three to six months, multi-vertical US rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for families with multiple operating-business US arms).
-Pricing is confirmed in discovery, not on the public site.
+This work runs inside a Market-Entry Marketing Sprint (six to ten weeks, one US allocation category), a Cross-Border Marketing Build (three to six months, multi-vertical US rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for families with multiple operating-business US arms).
+Pricing is discussed after GMA sees the company, market, and work needed.

 DI